DTAlemayehu01/gtk4-theme-setter/README.md

 Usage as follows (use at your own risk):
 1. Download script and run `./gtk4-theming.py`
 2. Run and select the theme with the correct corresponding path
-3. You can also reset to default with `'--reset'` flag.
+3. You can also reset to default with `--reset` flag.